oss-tsukuba/nextcloud-gfarm/README.md

 ## Upgrade to a newer Nextcloud

-- create backup (SEE `Backup and Restore` section)
+- create backup (See `Backup and Restore` section)
 - edit `config.env`
-  - increase `NEXTCLOUD_VERSION` by exactly 1 more than current major version
+  - increase `NEXTCLOUD_VERSION` by exactly 1 from the current major version
-    - run `show-nextcloud-version` to show current version
+    - to show the current version, run `show-nextcloud-version`
 - run `make reborn`

 SEE ALSO:
 <https://github.com/nextcloud/docker/blob/master/README.md#update-to-a-newer-version>

 It is only possible to upgrade one major version at a time.
-For example, if you want to upgrade from version 22 to 24, you will have to upgrade from version 22 to 23, then from 23 to 24.
+For example, if you want to upgrade from version 22 to 24, you need to upgrade to 23 first, and then to 24.

-NOTE: Downgrading is not supported.
+NOTE: Downgrade is not supported.

 For example, if the following error occurred, set `NEXTCLOUD_VERSION=22` in `config.env`.